The best defense is a good offense: Games

 In some board games, such as Risk, one's ability to build up armies depends on aggressively attacking so as to acquire territory; however, in Risk, luck in rolling the dice is the ultimate determining factor.
 Players who fail to do so, and concentrate instead on holding the line against enemy attack, will likely end up in a weak position.
 In-depth info argues that this adage does not always apply: "When the battle rages between two players one should put every ounce of power in the offense, but when several players are involved, the political element changes this dynamic."

 In sports such as football and basketball, the adage is used to note that success can hinge on an effective offense that keeps the ball on the other team's side of the field, thus not only creating scoring opportunities but preventing the opposing team from scoring.

 Business

 The adage has also been applied in the intellectual property realm, in reference to patent trolls.

 Law

 The adage has also been applied in court where the defense counsel attacks and breaks the prosecutor's case.
 It is the prosecution's burden to prove its case beyond reasonable doubt.

 There are strict rules of criminal procedure code which require the prosecution to first prove a prima facie case, before the defense could be called or even invited to set out material aspects of its position, and the prosecution's task to present its case at the trial.

+Film

+In the Star Trek: The Original Series episode "The Empath", Captain Kirk says, "The best defense is a good offense, and I intend to start offending right now."